Muadh-Adekunle-Monsuru/Second-Semester/CPS 206/Operating System I.md

 - Running
 - Blocked
 - Terminated

+- A process is said to be running if it is executing on a processor.
+- A process is said to be ready if it could execute on a processor if one were available.
+- A process is said to be blocked if it is waiting for some event to happen before it can proceed.
+Event such as I/O Completion event.
+- When a thread completes its instruction it enters the terminated state.

 ![](Process%20States%20&%20Transitions.canvas)
 ### Process Transition:
 The movement of a process from one state to another.
 1. **New to Ready:** A process is being admitted to the system.
-2. **Ready to running:** A process is being dispatched due to the availability of processor
+2. **Ready to running:** A process is being **dispatched** due to the availability of processor
 3. **Running to Block:** A processed is being blocked waiting for an input output event to occur
 4. **Blocked to Ready:** Occur when the input/output or external event has occurred, also called wake up
 5. **Running to Ready**: When the time given to run has expired, also called the quantum time.
-6. Running to Terminate: Also called exit.
+6. **Running to Terminate:** Also called exit.
 When the process has finished its execution.

 ### PCB:
+The operating system identifies each process by assigning it a process identification number (PID).
-PCB: Process Control Block, it mains data about each process, those information include,
+PCB: Process Control Block, it maintains information about each process that the operating system needs to manage the process. , those information include,
+- PID
-- **process counter:** Is a value that determines which instruction the process will execute next.
+- **process/process counter:** Is a value that determines which instruction the process will execute next.
 - **Execution context:** These are the register content when the process was last running, it enables a process execution context to be restored, when the process is returned to running state.

-Other information maintained in the PCB:
+- Schedule priority
 - Process state
 - address space
-- priority
-- process parent
-- process children

-Read more about PCB on page 175
+- pointer to the parent process (process that created the process)
+- pointers to the child process (process created by this process) when a process transitions from one state to another, the operating